KWS KS4 Options Choices Guide

 Making your choices

-You will receive details on how to enter your options choices early next week including login details.
-Choices are to be made by Monday 22nd February 2021.
+Details on how to enter your options choices where sent in an email on the 1st February 2021 to both Students and Parents.
+Options Choices are to be made by Monday 22nd February 2021.

 Options drop in week will commence on Monday 8th February.
 You will receive details on how to book an appointment with Subject Teachers to discuss options choices shortly.